How to Write a Personal Statement That Wows Colleges

-We often encourage students to think less about the exact prompt and more about what aspects of themselves they think are most worthy of highlighting here.
-For students with a unique voice or different perspective, simple topics written in a new way can be engaging and insightful.
+We often encourage students to think less about the exact prompt and more about what aspects of themselves they think are most worthy of highlighting.
+This is especially helpful if you’re offered a “topic of your choice” prompt, as the best essay topic for you might actually be one you make up!

 For students with an interesting story or a defining background, these can serve as the perfect catalyst to shape your approach.
-Rather than getting stuck on the prompt, think about topic or approach you really want to highlight in your statement.
+For students with a unique voice or different perspective, simple topics written in a new way can be engaging and insightful.

 Finally, you need to consider the rest of your application when you choose a topic for your personal statement.
-If you are returning from a gap year, failed a single class during sophomore year, or participated extensively in something you’re passionate about that isn’t elsewhere on your application, you should attempt to address one of these topics in your statement.
+If you are returning from a gap year, failed a single class during sophomore year, or participated extensively in something you’re passionate about that isn’t elsewhere on your application, you might attempt to address one of these topics in your statement.
 After all, the admissions committee wants to get to know you and understand who you really are, and these are all things that will give them a deeper understanding of that.

 Still, tons of students have a decent amount of writer’s block when it comes to choosing a topic.
 This is understandable since the personal statement tends to be considered rather high stakes.
 To help you get the ball rolling, we recommend the post What If I Don’t Have Anything Interesting To Write About In My College Essay?

 Tips for Writing a Personal Statement for College